samuelgoto/proposal-block-params/README.md

 Like Kotlin, it is designed to enable going back and fourth between the declarative code and the imperative code.

 This is currently prototyped as a transpiler.
+You can find a lot of examples [here](tests/runtime.js).

 # Example